-The University's state educational appropriations have not kept pace with the amounts recommended by the Alabama Commission on Higher Education (ACHE).
-For FY 2015, the University was funded at approximately 48.5% of the ACHE funding recommendation.
+The University's state educational appropriations have not kept pace with the funding percentage as recommended by the Alabama Commission on Higher Education (ACHE).
+In FY 2015, the University was funded at 48.5% of the ACHE recommended funding.
+The funding percentage dropped to 45.8% in FY 2016.